santosguilherme/reactive-programming-course-part-2/instructions/exercise-6.md

 - Launch the app `yarn start` or `npm start` and go to http://localhost:8000/
 - Run the tests ! `yarn test` or `npm test`
-- Alternatively, run the tests in watch mode `yarn start --watch` or `npm start  -- --watch` then press `a` to run all tests.
+- Alternatively, run the tests in watch mode `yarn test --watch` or `npm test  -- --watch` then press `a` to run all tests.
 - Once your work is done **commit** and **push** `git add src && git commit -m "What did you do?" && git push origin`